mozack/abra2/README.md

 If working with tumor/normal pairs, it is highly recommended to assemble your samples together.
 To do this, simply specify multiple input and output BAM files on the command line.

 ### Output
 ABRA produces one or more realigned BAMs.
 It is currently necessary to sort and index the output.
 At present, the mate information may not be 100% accurate.
-Samtools fixmate or Picard Tools FixMateInformation may be used to correct this.
+Samtools fixmate or Picard Tools FixMateInformation may optionally be used to correct this.

 Reads that have been realigned will contain a YO tag indicating their original alignment position.
 Reads that were originally unaligned will have a YO value of N/A.